Lilly's Purple Plastic Purse

-Lilly’s Purple Plastic Purse is a 1996 children's book written and illustrated by Kevin Henkes, and published by Greenwillow Books, an imprint of HarperCollins.
-It was listed as 11th overall in a list of the "Top 100 Picture Books" of all time in a 2012 poll by School Library Journal and included in the literary reference book 1001 Children's Books You Must Read Before You Grow Up.
+Lilly’s Purple Plastic Purse is a 1996 children's book written and illustrated by Kevin Henkes and published by Greenwillow Books, an imprint of HarperCollins.
+It was listed as 11th overall in a list of the "Top 100 Picture Books" of all time in a 2012 poll by School Library Journal, and it was included in the literary reference book 1001 Children's Books You Must Read Before You Grow Up.
 The book is about the titular character, an anthropomorphic mouse, attending school.

 History

 Lilly, the main character of the story, appeared in several of author Kevin Henkes's stories published before Lilly's Purple Plastic Purse, including Chester's Way (1988) and Julius, the Baby of the World (1990).